 They aren't very good at doing most things, although they make decent unarmed fighters with their claws and, due to their contact with the grave, can use ice, earth and death magic without too many difficulties.

-- Ghouls have the following innate resistances and immunities: Cold Resistance 1, Life Protection 3, Poison Resistance, Rot Resistance, and immunity to Torment.
+- Ghouls have the following innate resistances and immunities: Cold Resistance 1, Life Protection 3, Rot Resistance, and immunity to poison and Torment.
 Ghouls will rot instead of mutate.

 - Ghouls are vulnerable to Dispel Undead and holy damage, including Holy wrath brand.

 - Ghouls cannot go berserk, willingly or unwillingly.